sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 - No complex logic will run on the switches (switches do not have a top-level view of other/neighboring switches in the infrastructure).

+> [!NOTE] Check w/SDN and SONiC if the controller communicates with the DPU,
+> or is it the SONiC switch NOS communicating with the DPU?

 ### SONiC app containers

  In the figure above, the "SONiC Containers" box comprises the normal collection